umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 If the user being invited already has a User on Umbraco Cloud they will be able to see the invitation in the project portal under "Project Invites".

-If the User being invited does not have a User on Umbraco Cloud, they will receive a email to create one.
+If the User being invited does not have a User on Umbraco Cloud, they will receive an email asking them to create one.

  ![New User Invitation](images/New_user.png)